-So he wrote poems in a simplified version of Tamil without compromising the richness of the language.
-Thus anyone with literacy in Tamil could enjoy these poems, without requiring a degree in Tamil literature.
+To address this disparity, which played a role in social inequalities, Bharathiyar, wrote poems in a simplified version of Tamil without compromising the beauty and eloquence of rich literature.
+Thus, anyone with basic literacy in Tamil could appreciate these poems/songs, without requiring a degree in literature.

-His poems carried a certain amount of energy because his passion runs through them all vividly, as it spans the spectrum of human experience.
+His poems carried a certain amount of energy because his passion still runs through them vividly, as it spans the spectrum of human experience.

 In these translations of his poetry, I strive to capture that energy, as I interpret between two culturally and structurally different languages.